ml-archive/readme/Documentation/how-to-urban-airship-push.md

 # Alert
 A push message has a "alert" which is the string showed in the notification center.
 It has a limit of 255 chars.
 So limit it to less.

-Note: iOS already truncate them earlier
+Note: iOS already truncate them earlier (around 110 chars)

 # Payloads